 nanoActiv® EFT reaches surfaces adjacent to both primary and secondary fractures to improve cleanup and flow efficiency.

 Hydraulic fracturing can introduce a variety of fracturing fluid systems into unconventional reservoirs.
 When a lower salinity fracturing fluid comes into contact with a higher salinity low permeability formation, fracturing fluid filtrate can get trapped into the pore spaces due to a difference in osmotic potential.
 This can lead to an increase in the water saturation and a problematic decrease in hydrocarbon mobility

 in pore spaces.

-nanoActiv® EFT is designed to be pumped in the body of the fracturing fluid as an additive at concentrations between 2 gallons and 10 gallons per 1,000 gallons of fracturing fluid.
+nanoActiv® EFT is designed to be pumped in the body of the fracturing fluid as an additive at concentrations between 1 gallon and 5 gallons per 1,000 gallons of fracturing fluid.
 This allows nanoActiv® EFT to aid in a more efficient and complete flowback of the fracturing fluid—radically increasing the percentage flowback over a shorter time period.

 nanoActiv® EFT removes hydrocarbons off of rock surfaces by chemically reducing the interfacial tension and mechanically fragmenting hydrocarbons into smaller droplets.

 The Amott Cell test is used for the determination of oil recovery based on the spontaneous imbibition of oil into a core plug followed by extraction of oil out of the core using the formulation to be screened.
 The data shows the results of Amott Cell testing performed in Boise Sandstones cores. nanoActiv® EFT outperformed the leading microemulsion technology by 20%.